jprayner/piconet/README.md

 * Serial, text based protocol
   - human-readable
-  - base64 encoding used for binary data (reasonably efficient in terms of CPU usage and data transferred)
+  - base64 encoding used for binary data (a decent trade-off between CPU efficiency (i.e. effort to encode/decode) and informational efficiency (i.e. size of data to exchange vs. that transferred over the wire)
-* Commands are sent by host machine
+* _Commands_ are sent by host machine such as:
   - status command
   - configuration commands
-  - transmit command
+  - transmit command (e.g. `TX`)
-* Events are sent by board
+* _Events_ are sent by board e.g.:
-  - in response to commands e.g. `TX_RESULT`
+  - `TX_RESULT` in response to `TX` commands
   - ...or asynchronously e.g. `ERROR`, `RX_xxx`, `MONITOR`
 * One command/event per line
-  - aids recovery from reconnection
+  - aids recovery from reconnection (firmware keeps on running whilst apps start/stop/error)
 * Utilises semantic versioning
   - determines compatibility between firmware and drivers/apps
+  - allows apps/driver to signal to user that firmware or driver/app needs to upgrade before things get weird

 ### Operation modes